davenportlab/HLApm/README.md

 You are welcome to:

-- submit suggestions and bug-reports at: https://github.com/davenportlab/HLApm/issues
+- Submit suggestions or report bugs via our GitHub Issues page: https://github.com/davenportlab/HLApm/issues

-- compose a friendly e-mail to: wl2@sanger.ac.uk
+- Reach out by email with any questions or feedback at: wl2@sanger.ac.uk

 ### to do..